denten-books/plain-text/4-screen.md

 the pressure someone else puts on their bicycle handlebars with some arbitrary measure of precision that never reaches perfect reproducibility.
 This means also that while more digital art forms like literature are, in some sense, perfectly reproducible, analog forms, like painting, are not.
 Following similar reasoning, the American philosopher John Haugeland proposed to consider the quality of being reproducible as essential to our understanding of digital representation.
-Reproducibility, for Haugeland, involved "flawless copying and preservation."
-To the definition of Goodman's digital systems, he therefore added the notion of "feasible procedures" that can lead to "positive and reliable" processes for reading and writing digital tokens [@haugeland_analog_1981, 213-225].
+Reproducibility, for Haugeland, involved "flawless copying [...] and preservation" [@haugeland_analog_1981, 213].
+To the definition of Goodman's digital systems, he therefore added the notion of "feasible procedures" that can lead to "positive" and "reliable" processes for reading and writing digital tokens [@haugeland_analog_1981, 214].

 Let us consider Haugeland's propositions in relation to some of our previous case studies.
 The movements of the chess game are indeed perfectly